Ready to say goodbye to debt for good? Learn More

 Timeline for After You File Chapter 7 Bankruptcy

 Once your Chapter 7 bankruptcy case has been filed, it will take approximately 4–6 months to receive your bankruptcy discharge.
-The act of submitting your petition to the bankruptcy court starts your Chapter 7 bankruptcy timeline.
-Here is what happens in the interim:
+As soon as you submit your bankruptcy petition (the paperwork packet) to the bankruptcy court, your Chapter 7 bankruptcy timeline officially begins.

 As soon as you file, your creditors will be subject to the automatic stay, which prevents them from pursuing debt collection while your case is open.
 You won't have to worry about constant phone calls or letters.